Data Analytics & Decision Science

 The ability to visualize and analyze location-based data — such as operational incidents, standards of cover, and risk analysis — empowers organizational leaders to make critical decisions based on more than just numbers alone.
 The power of geospatial intelligence resides in the ability to better understand the “why” based on the “where.”

 Within the public safety sector, it is very common that data points are tied to physical locations and times.
-Bleeding edge organizations explicitly take advantage of geospatial-based analytics to solve the most complex problems and reveal opportunities previously unseen.
+Leading edge organizations explicitly take advantage of geospatial-based analytics to solve the most complex problems and reveal opportunities previously unseen.
 Front Line uses geographic information systems (GIS) to provide leaders with the ability to visualize, analyze, and provide understanding to the location information that most impacts them on a daily basis.

 Standards of Cover